- The reality of the SAP Partnership Program is far different than what is usually presented.

 When a software vendor engages in an SAP partnership, it signs a partnership contract that is highly tilted in SAP’s favor.
 The software vendor does not have the option of adjusting the contract.
 The software vendor must sign the contract that SAP provides or not be part of the sap partnership ecosystem.

-One of the significant concessions that a software vendor gives to SAP is in its messaging and its marketing.
-As part of the partnership agreement, software vendors may not message or otherwise market their software in a way that is competitive against SAP.
+One of the significant concessions that a software vendor gives to SAP is messaging and marketing.
+As part of the partnership agreement, software vendors may not message or otherwise market their software in a competitive way against SAP.
 This is a rather astounding concession.
 What other areas of business where this would be acceptable?

 In various articles, we have explained how SAP controls its software partners through its partnership program.
 In this article, we will delve into the partnership documents to explain the documented evidence for this.
 The text we will rely upon is the following: